Roberts Blossom: Career

 Blossom began acting on stage during the 1950s.
 He won three Obie Awards for his performances in the off-Broadway plays Village Wooing (1955), which was his debut, Do Not Pass Go (1965) and The Ice Age (1976).
-During the 1960s, he formed Filmstage, a multimedia avant garde theatrical troupe.
+During the 1960s, Blossom formed Filmstage, a multimedia avant garde theatrical troupe.
 His Broadway credits include Ballad of the Sad Cafe and Operation Sidewinder and in 1988 he appeared in Peter Brook's production of The Cherry Orchard.

 Blossom began appearing on screen in 1958.
 His first appearance in a feature film was in 1971's The Hospital starring George C. Scott and written by Paddy Chayefsky.
-During the 1970s he had roles in films including The Great Gatsby (1974) starring Robert Redford and Mia Farrow, Slaughterhouse-Five (1972), Steven Spielberg's Close Encounters of the Third Kind (1977), and Escape from Alcatraz (1979) starring Clint Eastwood.
-Escape from Alcatraz is perhaps Blossom's best known supporting role for the scene where he chopped off his fingers with an axe.
+In the 1970s, Blossom had roles in films including The Great Gatsby (1974) starring Robert Redford and Mia Farrow, Slaughterhouse-Five (1972), Steven Spielberg's Close Encounters of the Third Kind (1977), and Escape from Alcatraz (1979) starring Clint Eastwood.
+Escape from Alcatraz is perhaps Blossom's best-known supporting role for the scene where he chopped off his fingers with an axe.

 Blossom is remembered for his role as Ezra Cobb in the 1974 horror film Deranged based on American murderer Ed Gein.
-According to the 2014 book Mad as Hell: The Making of Network and the Fateful Vision of the Angriest Man in Movies by David Itzkoff, the cast of Chayefsky's multiple Oscar-winning film Network originally included Blossom as media mogul Arthur Jensen, but he was replaced in pre-production by Ned Beatty.
+According to the 2014 book Mad as Hell: The Making of Network and the Fateful Vision of the Angriest Man in Movies by David Itzkoff, the cast of Chayefsky's multiple Oscar-winning film Network originally included Blossom as media mogul Arthur Jensen.
+However, he was replaced in pre-production by Ned Beatty.

 Blossom is also known for starring in the 1983 horror film Christine, a film directed by John Carpenter which is an adaptation of the book by Stephen King.
-He is best known for his role in the 1990 film Home Alone, in which he played Old Man Marley alongside Macaulay Culkin.
+Blossom is best known for his role in the 1990 film Home Alone, where he played Old Man Marley alongside Macaulay Culkin.
 He appeared in his final film role in 1995 alongside Sharon Stone and Leonardo DiCaprio in The Quick and The Dead (1995).
 Blossom's other film credits include Doc Hollywood (1991) starring Michael J. Fox; Reuben, Reuben (1983); Resurrection (1980) starring Ellen Burstyn; Flashpoint (1984); Vision Quest (1985) starring Matthew Modine and Linda Fiorentino; and Always (1989).

-Blossom made his first television appearance in 1958 in the television series Naked City.
-From 1976 to 1978, he starred on the television soap opera Another World, for which he won a Soapy Award for Best Villain.
-His other television credits include Moonlighting, with Cybill Shepherd and Bruce Willis, Tales from the Darkside, The Equalizer, the revived 1980s version of The Twilight Zone and Chicago Hope.
-His television films including Family Reunion, with Bette Davis, the 1985 version of Noon Wine, Murder in the Heartland and Disney's Balloon Farm, which was his final role as an actor.
+In 1958, Blossom made his first television appearance in the television series Naked City.
+From 1976 to 1978, Blossom starred on the television soap opera Another World, for which he won a Soapy Award for Best Villain.
+Blossom's other television credits include Moonlighting, with Cybill Shepherd and Bruce Willis, Tales from the Darkside, The Equalizer, the revived 1980s version of The Twilight Zone and Chicago Hope.
+His television films include Family Reunion, with Bette Davis, the 1985 version of Noon Wine, Murder in the Heartland and Disney's Balloon Farm, which was his final role as an actor.

 In 2000, Blossom appeared in the biography documentary Full Blossom: The Life of Poet/Actor Roberts Blossom, in which he talked about his life as an actor and poet.
 The documentary also featured his children Debbie and Michael, his first wife Beverly, and Ed Asner, Peter Brook and Robert Frank.